![]() |

 Col. Isaac Shelby - Commanding Officer Sullivan County Regiment of Militia (NC) detachment, led by

-Col. Isaac Shelby, Lt.
+Col. Isaac Shelby and Lt.
 Col. Charles Robertson, with the following

-six (6) known companies, led by: Burke County Regiment of Militia (NC) detachment, led by Maj.
+six (6) known companies, led by: Burke County Regiment of Militia (NC) detachment, led by Major

 Joseph McDowell, with one (1) known company, led by: Washington County Regiment of Militia (NC) detachment, led

-by Maj.
-Jonathan Tipton, with 100 men in the following seven
+by Major Jonathan Tipton, with 100 men in the following seven

 (7) known companies, led by: Wilkes County Militia (GA) detachment, led by Col. Elijah Clarke (wounded) with Capt.
-Shadrack Inman (killed) and 25 men SC Militia led by Col. James Williams with the following regiments: Little River District Regiment detachment led by Col. James
+Shadrack Inman (killed) and 25 men SC Militia led by Col. James Williams and Major Samuel Hammond with the following regiments: Little River District Regiment of Militia detachment led by

-led by: 2nd Spartan Regiment detachment led by Col. Thomas Brandon,
+known companies, led by: 2nd Spartan Regiment of Militia detachment led by Col. Thomas

 Lt.
-Col. Alexander Innis - Commanding Officer SC Royalists led by Maj.
-Thomas Fraser with 100 men NJ Volunteers, 3rd Battalion Light Company led by Capt.
+Col. Alexander Innis - Commanding Officer SC Royalists led by Major Thomas Fraser with 100 men NJ Volunteers, 3rd Battalion Light Company led by Capt.
 Peter Campbell with 50 men DeLancey's Brigade, 1st Battalion detachment led by Capt.
 James Kerr with 50 men Fanning's SC Loyalist Militia led by Capt.
-David Fanning with 14 men Ninety-Six District Brigade of Loyalist Militia detachment,
+David Fanning with 14 men Dutch Fork Regiment of Loyalist Militia detachment, led by

 ![]() |